harrrshall/harrrshall/README.md

 #

-- 🌱 I’m currently learning Web3 and Robotics stuffs
+- 🌱 I’m currently learning Web3 and AI stuffs
 - 👯 I’m looking to collaborate on intersting projects
 - 🏴‍ Looking for summer internship 2023